Skip to main content

 anycloud regions

-List available regions for a cloud provider.
+List available regions for a cloud.
 With --vm-type, narrows to regions that offer that VM type, sorted cheapest first.

 OptionDescription